 At a minimum, organizations must regularly monitor the flow of data within its systems and the systems of its vendors, be continuously aware of every security breach and strategies for mitigation, and quickly understand what personal data may have been exposed and how to react.

-Want to learn more about how Panorays can help your company comply with regulations?Contact us.
+Want to learn more about how Panorays can provide your company with a CCPA solution?Contact us.